-In more severe cases, pneumonia may develop, patients may suffer lung damage, or the disease can advance into disseminated Valley Fever where it spreads beyond the lungs to other organs.
+And, in more severe cases, pneumonia may develop or patients could suffer lung damage.
+The disease can also advance into disseminated Valley Fever where it spreads beyond the lungs to other organs.

 What your employees need to know about Valley Fever

 Dust exposure.
-Agriculture and construction workers are at significant risk for developing Valley Fever, because work conditions include a much higher rate of airborne dust compared to other occupations.
+Agriculture and construction workers are at significant risk for developing Valley Fever.
+That's because work conditions include a much higher rate of airborne dust compared to other occupations.
 Your Injury and Illness Prevention Program (IIPP) should include control measures to reduce dust exposure.

 The risk of exposure is greatest when digging begins.
 It doesn’t take long for the Coccidiodes fungus to become airborne.
 The fungus lives in the top 2-to-12 inches of the soil, so it’s likely to be released into the air when digging begins.
 And, the California Department of Public Health (CDPH) says there is no reliable way to test for it.
 In areas where Valley Fever is common, you should work under the assumption that these spores may be present, and take precautions.

 Get treated right away.
-Because symptoms are similar to other common illnesses, the disease is not diagnosed right away, and treatment is often delayed.
-CDPH encourages anyone working in Valley Fever exposure areas to report any potential symptoms to a supervisor and seek treatment from a physician right away.
+Because symptoms are similar to other common illnesses, the disease may not be diagnosed right away.
+As a result, treatment is often delayed.
+CDPH encourages anyone working in Valley Fever exposure areas to report any potential symptoms to a supervisor and seek immediate treatment from a physician.